fisakov/mps-example-physunits/README.md

 After cloning the repository, open the project with MPS and run a full rebuild.

-In order to run tests, set the path variable `mps.example.physunit.home` to point to the checkout directory.
+In order to run tests, set the path variable `mps.example.physunits.home` to point to the checkout directory.

 Using
 -----